 Arenal Volcano is an active andesitic stratovolcano which is located in the province of Alajuela, one of the 7 provinces that make up the country of Costa Rica.
 It’s located within the district of La Fortuna in the canton of San Carlos of that province.

 The mountain is located next to one of the other famous tourist spots in Costa Rica called the Monteverde Cloud Forest.
-The volcano is situated just to the northwest of this popular biological preserve.
+The fascinating volcano is situated just to the northwest of this popular biological preserve.

 Since Costa Rica is a relatively small country, the capital San José is also not too far away and is situated at about 90 kilometers (56 miles) to the southeast of the volcano’s peak.